joelek/circus/readme.md

 * Index generated images.
 * Move authentication to typesockets.
 * Fix error with mdns devices disconnecting from network.
+* Add synchronization to playback protocol.
-* Add infinite scrolling to genre page.
+* Add shuffle and repeat features to player.